danielwellman/hexagonal_kata_java/NOTES.md

   birthday list and make sure it sends it to that person.
 That way I can add the logic for multiple steps entries and skipped people later.

+## Ideas

+* End to end tests may want to use some form of SMTP simulator if we'd like to get more confidence that we're correctly communicating with some form of SMTP server.
+At the start, I chose to supply a fake implementation that has nothing to do with email or SMTP.

 ## Guiding Principles

 * End to end tests should avoid being too coupled to production abstractions.
 We want to avoid situations where